Anomalous Underscreening in the Restricted Primitive Model

-As previously in the cluster analysis of our simulation results, we assume that only free ions contribute to the screening of charges.
-Accordingly, we use the predicted density of free ions to obtain the decay length $\lambda=1/\sqrt{8\pi\lambda_{\textrm{B}}\rho_{\textrm{f}}}$ as a function of the total ion concentration $\rho_{\textrm{s}}$ and the Bjerrum length $\lambda_{\textrm{B}}$.
-In \cref{fig:decay} we sketch the predictions of this cluster theory in comparison to our results from MD simulations and experimental data.
+As previously, in the cluster analysis of our simulation results, we assume that only free ions contribute to the screening of charges.
+Accordingly, we use the predicted density $\rho_{\textrm{f}}^{\textrm{theory}}$ of free ions to obtain the decay length $\lambda^{\textrm{theory}}=1/\sqrt{8\pi\lambda_{\textrm{B}}\rho_{\textrm{f}}^{\textrm{theory}}}$ as a function of the total ion concentration $\rho_{\textrm{s}}$ and the Bjerrum length $\lambda_{\textrm{B}}$.
+In \cref{fig:cluster-decay}, we sketch the predictions of this theory of ion pairing in comparison to our results from MD simulations and experimental data.
 Clearly, our minimal theory predicts an even stronger increase of the decay length than is found in simulations or experiments.
-While this increase starts at lower $\sigma/\lambda_{\textrm{D}}$ than expected (see panels (b) and (c) in \cref{fig:decay}), the theory confirms the shift to larger $\sigma/\lambda_{\textrm{D}}$ with increasing ion concentration.
-In panel (d) of \cref{fig:decay}, the theory reproduces the strong increase of the experimentally reported decay length and its position in the plot remarkably well.
+While this increase starts at lower $\sigma/\lambda_{\textrm{D}}$ than expected [see \cref{fig:cluster-decay}(a)], the theory confirms the shift to larger $\sigma/\lambda_{\textrm{D}}$ with increasing ion concentration.
+In \cref{fig:cluster-decay}(b), the theory reproduces the strong increase of the experimentally reported decay lengths and its position in the plot remarkably well.

-In summary, we show that anomalous underscreening which was previously only been reported experimentally, can also be found in the RPM using MD simulations.
-Our results demonstrate that the decay length is in general not a unique function of parameter $\sigma/\lambda_{\textrm{D}}$ as suggested from experiments \cite{lee_prl119_2017} but the experiments probe only a unique line in the phase diagram of the RPM.
-On top of that, we illustrate that cluster formation induces a strong increase of the screening length which provides an explanation for anomalous underscreening.
-We support this explanation, on the one hand, by analyzing clusters in our MD simulations, and, on the other hand, by applying a minimal cluster theory which allows ions to form neutral pairs.
+In summary, we show that anomalous underscreening, which previously has only been reported experimentally, can also be found in the RPM using MD simulations.
+Our results demonstrate that the decay length is, in general, not a unique function of the parameter $\sigma/\lambda_{\textrm{D}}$ as suggested by experiments \cite{lee_prl119_2017}, but the experiments probe only a unique line in the phase diagram of the RPM.
+On top of that, we illustrate that cluster formation induces a strong increase of the screening length, which provides an explanation for anomalous underscreening.
+We support this explanation, on the one hand, by analyzing clusters in our MD simulations and, on the other hand, by applying a minimal cluster theory of ion pairing which allows ions to form neutral pairs.